Sauria: Synapomorphies

 However, some of these characters might be lost or modified in several lineages, particularly among birds and turtles; it is best to see these characters as the ancestral features that were present in the ancestral saurian.

 Phylogeny

 The cladogram shown below follows the most likely result found by an analysis of turtle relationships using both fossil and genetic evidence by M.S.
 Lee, in 2013.
-This study found Eunotosaurus, usually regarded as a turtle relative, to be only very distantly related to turtles in the clade Parareptilia.
+This study found Eunotosaurus, sometimes regarded as a turtle relative, to be only very distantly related to turtles in the clade Parareptilia.

 The cladogram below follows the most likely result found by another analysis of turtle relationships, this one using only fossil evidence, published by Rainer Schoch and Hans-Dieter Sues in 2015.
 This study found Eunotosaurus to be an actual early stem-turtle, though other versions of the analysis found weak support for it as a parareptile.

 The cladogram below follows the analysis of Li et al. (2018).
 It places turtles within Diapsida but outside of Sauria (the Lepidosauromorpha + Archosauromorpha clade).

-The following cladogram was found by Simões et al. (2022):
+The following cladogram was found by Simões et al. (2022):Cladogram of Jenkins et al. 2026, which found Pantestudines within Archosauromorpha with strong morphological support.